Chapter 1 ~ The Blue Dahlia

-The 1940’s was the era of live radio programs and motion pictures.
+It was the era of live radio programs and motion pictures.
 The NBC Radio City studios were at Sunset at Vine, while down the street, CBS broadcast from Columbia Square.
-There were night spots all along Vine Street, such as Clara Bow’s It Cafe, the Brown Derby, The Club Morocco, the Hangover, Tom Breneman’s and many more.
+There were night spots all along Vine Street, from Clara Bow’s It Cafe, the Brown Derby, Club Morocco and the Hangover to Tom Breneman’s Breakfast in Hollywood and many more.
 There were nightclubs with floor shows and live entertainment.
 The Palladium, sandwiched between NBC and CBS, was just across from Earl Carroll’s Theatre on Sunset.
 The Florentine Gardens was Blocks away on Hollywood Boulevard, and, of course the Sunset Strip was a taxi ride away, with clubs like Ciro’s and the Trocadero.

 It was an exciting time and an exciting town.
 In 1946, five of the top records on the hit parade were different versions of “To Each His Own.”
 Movie audiences were treated to a banner year of films, such as “The Best Years of Our Lives,” “Blue Skies,” “It’s a Wonderful Life,” and “The Harvey Girls.”